-Developmental courses are awarded credit/no-credit (CR/NC) and are recorded on the transcript.
-These courses enable students to take subsequent college-level work.
+Developmental courses enable students to take subsequent college-level work.
 The hours and credit earned in developmental courses do not count toward the hours and grade point requirements for graduation; however, the courses count toward full-time status and eligibility for financial aid.